9 Great Escapes Near Atlanta

 From Atlanta: Approximately a 4-hour drive.

-Nearby attractions: Shop and explore historic Greensboro or Madison.
+Nearby: Shop and explore historic Greensboro or Madison.

 From Atlanta: Approximately a 1½-hour drive.